Skip to content

 Copyright 2013 James Marsh

-We received two good reports from customers fishing this past week.
-The stream is still flowing well below a normal level and the water is clear.
-Good hatches are taking place.
-Our pre-rigged in tandem, midge larva/pupa flies are very popular and effective here along with our sculpin streamers.
+The stream is currently flowing a little above a normal level and the water is lightly stained Our pre-rigged in tandem Midge larva/pupa flies are very popular and effective here along with our sculpin streamers.

 Clarity: clear